 Suggested tour: Day trip from Amsterdam to Giethoorn

-Kinderdijk is another iconic place in the Netherlands as it reveals the engineering genius.
-Kinderdijk is not just a raw of windmills that look beautiful against the setting sun or in the blue hour.
+Kinderdijk is another iconic place in the Netherlands as it reveals the engineering genius of the Dutch.
+Kinderdijk is not just a row of windmills that look beautiful against the setting sun or in the blue hour.
 These were actually water management installations that regulated the water level.
 They are also one of the UNESCO World Heritage Sites in the Netherlands.
 When visiting Kinderdijk, do not forget that there are people living in the windmills, and be a respectful tourist.

 Suggested tour: Group tour from Amsterdam

 De Haar Castle

 De Haar Castle near Utrecht is perhaps the most famous and most visited Dutch castle.
 If it’s the most beautiful one, that’s pretty subjective, but it’s for sure quite imposing.
 The castle was restored in 1892 by the famous Dutch architect Pierre Cuypers in a Neo-Gothic style.
 The original castle dates back to the end of the 14th century.
 The castle is surrounded by a beautiful park and gardens.
 You can visit both the castle and the park.